1001 G Street NW

 Washington, DC 20001

-Mr. Rubenstein has previously been featured in the American Bar Association's The Health Lawyer, as well as the University of Maryland's Journal of Health Care Law and Policy.
-Mr. Rubenstein’s publications have also been awarded by the Washington Bar Association and the Maryland State Bar Association.
-Mr. Rubenstein is a member of the Institute of Industrial and Systems Engineers (IISE) and the Maryland Program for Mediator Excellence (MPME).
+Mr. Rubenstein has previously been featured in Industrial and Systems Engineering Magazine, the American Bar Association's The Health Lawyer, and the University of Maryland's Journal of Health Care Law and Policy.
+Mr. Rubenstein is a member of the Institute of Industrial and Systems Engineers (IISE) and the Maryland State Bar Association.